New Boilers From £1500

 One thing for sure, you’ll certainly save money on your heating bills.
 The boiler is the busiest appliance in the home, accounting for around 55% of the total energy.

-Most boilers fitted in Maldon are gas; however, for houses off the gas grid, oil or electric boilers are fitted instead.
+Most boilers fitted in Maldon are gas; however, for houses off the gas grid, oil, LPG or electric boilers are fitted instead.

 - Gas is the most common boiler fuel in the UK and Maldon and readily available in most areas.